department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

 - should add conversion of ucum to [fixed ucum codes](utility.html#ucum-code)
 - Pain is now an valueInteger

+#### Business Rules

+- Ignore those without a facility
+- Ignore those without an id
+- no hold

 #### TODO

 there is KBS work on how to process the qualifiers.
 This work is not done, so no code change recommendation at this time.